Meckhe

 Meckhe is a town and urban commune in Senegal, which is located in the north-west of the country, between Dakar and Saint-Louis.
 It lies in the department of Tivaouane within the region of Thiès.
 It had a population of 27,566 in 2023.

 Economical activity is centered on agriculture, handicrafts, commerce and cattle breeding.

 It is a sister city with Saint-Dié-des-Vosges, France.

+History

+In 1868 Lat Jor and his ally Shaikh Amadou Ba defeated the French in the battle of Mekhe on July 8th, 1869.